Olive Ridley Turtle

 Science Overview

-NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of the olive ridley sea turtle.
-The results of this research are used to inform management decisions and enhance recovery efforts for the endangered and threatened olive ridley populations.
+NOAA Fisheries conducts research on the biology, behavior, and ecology of the olive ridley sea turtle.
+The results of this research are used to inform management decisions and enhance recovery efforts for the species.

 Population Assessments